8 Wonderful Things to Do in Kotor and Surroundings in 2025

 Visit St. John’s Fortress

-Visible from virtually all over town, St. John’s Fortress towers over Kotor from the height of 280 meters above sea level.
+Visible from virtually all over town, St. John’s Fortress towers over Kotor from a height of 280 meters above sea level.

 If you visit the fortress via the official access, you must pay for a ticket during opening hours.
 During the summer months, the official entry is open from 8 AM to 8 PM.
 Access is from the Old Town, and the climb only takes about 20 minutes.

 However, there are two ways to avoid paying the entrance fee.
 One way is to enter through the official gate before opening time or after closing.
-This is probably the most convenient option, especially in summer when at 9 AM it can be already pretty hot!
+This is probably the most convenient option, especially in summer when, at 9 AM, it’s already pretty hot!

 I went much earlier than necessary, but I wanted to avoid the heat and have the place to myself.
 I started climbing at 4.45 AM when the entire town was still sleeping, and the sky was just starting to change colors.
 The only other beings around were the cats that you can see all over Kotor.